-The Career Contribution Award, established by SPSP in 2011, honors a scholar who has made major theoretical and/or empirical contributions to social psychology and/or personality psychology or to bridging these areas.
+The Career Contribution Award honors a scholar who has made major theoretical and/or empirical contributions to social psychology and/or personality psychology or to bridging these areas.
 Recipients are recognized for distinguished scholarly contributions across long and productive careers.

 One or two SPSP Career Contribution Awards may be given each year.